metacraft-labs/DendrETH/beacon-light-client/plonky2/crates/circuits/README.md

 3. **Circuit Outputs:** current_epoch, validators_commitment_mapper_root, balances_root, deposits_hash_tree_root, accumulated_data.
 4. **Data validation:** The validator and the balance_leaf are validated against the validators_commitment_mapper_root and the balances_root
 5. **Deposit hashing:** The deposits are hashed and the deposits_hash_tree_root is outputted
-6. **Data accumulation:** The circuit outputs also the balance of the validator if it is relevant and also its validator stats exept if it is dummy and then zero is returned.
+6. **Data accumulation:** The circuit outputs also the balance of the validator if the current epoch is between its activation epoch and withdrawable epoch and also its validator stats.
+Except if it is dummy and then zero is returned for everything.

 ### Inner Level